-Today's workshop is a collaboration between the Missouri Department of Mental Health/Project LAUNCH, the Missouri Children's Trust Fund, and University of Missouri Extension.
+Today's workshop and curriculum was developed by Dr. David Schramm when he was a professor at the University of Missouri.
+He collaborated with the Missouri Department of Mental Health/Project LAUNCH, the Missouri Children's Trust Fund, and University of Missouri Extension.
+He is now with Utah State Extension.